A Theoretical Survey on Foundation Models: Interpreting Training Process in Foundation Models

 \textit{Understanding the Triggers of Emergent Capabilities in FMs.} When it comes to identifying the conditions that trigger emergent abilities, research suggests that these capabilities can be explained by scaling laws.
 As the scale of the model increases, the model exhibits stronger inductive biases, enabling it to learn and handle complex tasks more efficiently.
 Theoretical insights indicate that the emergence of these abilities is not solely dependent on model size but is also closely related to task diversity and the complexity of the training data.
 Models are more likely to exhibit emergent abilities when faced with richer and more diverse tasks, highlighting the importance of varied and comprehensive training regimes.

 However, the current understanding of emergent abilities is still in its infancy, particularly in terms of rigorous theoretical analysis of scaling laws.
 This reveals a gap in our knowledge of the relationship between model size and emergent capabilities, which warrants further exploration.
-Despite limited existing research, we posit that a promising avenue for addressing this challenge lies in mechanistic explanations grounded in mathematical analysis or control theory, such as the exploration of phase transitions in complex systems, and l\'evy process driven Stochastic Differential Equation (SDEs).
+Despite limited existing research, we posit that a promising avenue for addressing this challenge lies in mechanistic explanations grounded in mathematical analysis or control theory, such as the exploration of phase transitions from the perspective of dynamic systems.